avengerandy/RewriteDagger/README.md

 # Testing

-All command about test are defined in `composer.json`.
+All the commands for testing are defined in `composer.json`.

 The only thing you need to notice is that phpunit varsion in `composer.lock` is 9, which don't support php 7.2.
-But RewriteDagger do support php 7.2, so make sure to run `compoesr update` to change phpunit varsion to 8 before test, if you are using php 7.2.
+But RewriteDagger does  support php 7.2, so if you are using php 7.2, make sure to run `compoesr update` to change phpunit varsion to 8 before testing.

 ```json
 {